 Dilaudid is more powerful than any gas, and Propofol is more powerful still, but only Fentanyl will get you into heaven.

-The shower steam danced with the helices of my DNA and popped and fizzed and slithered into my toes and wriggled into my balls and pushed on my prostate gland and I fell backwards into the bath and delighted in the pink food colouring swirling into the water pooling in my belly button.
+The shower steam danced with the helices of my DNA and popped and fizzed and slithered into my toes and wriggled into my balls and pushed on my prostate gland and I fell backwards into the bath.
+Pink food colouring swirled along the white porcelain enamel.
+It darkened to beetroot juice, then raspberry sauce.

-Mya, dressed immaculately in a $600 dress her mum had paid for, leaned close to my ear.
-Tight tucked-in sheets meant I couldn’t move my arms.
+Mya, immaculate in a $600 dress her Mum had paid for, directed her growl right into my ear.
+Tucked-in tightly, I couldn’t wriggle away.
 Her lips brushed my ear as she pretended to kiss me.
 It would be the first kiss in weeks.
-We never made love any more, just injected each other’s spines and writhed on our damp bed, masturbating, then slept for days.
+We never made love any more, just injected each other’s spines and writhed on our damp bed, masturbating, then slept the day.

-She squeezed my scalp.
+She squeezed my scalp and showed her canine teeth.
 ‘I’m gonna pay you back for this, you little prick.’

-Dr Jodhi entered, glowering, walking around like a grumpy mammal shaking his musk all over.
+Dr Jodhi entered, glowering, shaking his grumpy musk all over.
 Mya kissed and squeezed him extra-hard.
-Fucking tryhard.
+Fucking showoff.

-‘What’s the process for discarding phials of Fentanyl once drawn, eh?
+‘What is process for discarding the phial of Fentanyl once drawn, eh?
 Speak, boy.
-You are naming for me 12 risk factors when administering epidurals to an epileptic.
-Who the vice-captain of the Bangladeshi, hm?
+You are naming for me 12 risk factors when administering the epidural to an epileptic.
+Who is vice-captain of the Bangladeshi, hm?
 Who has thrown more overs – Yasir Shah or Kuldeep Yadav, heh?’

 ‘You, miss.
 You are taking care of Meester?’

-‘Oh, we’ve spoken,’ she hissed through her fangs.
+‘Oh, we’ve got a plan,’ she hissed through her fangs.
 ‘Next time he does something this stupid, he knows he could die.’

 Patient Priyanka M. had trouble relaxing the lower half of her body to let her baby out.
-I elbowed the nurses aside and breathed on her vertebrae as I rubbed topical anaesthetic in a delicate rainbow pattern across her back, whispering susurrations.
-As I bent toward the floor to pull the wide-gauge needle from my kit, I licked the Lidocaine cream from my fingers, quietly shivering with ecstasy as the beautiful cocktail of sodium, nitrogen, barium and boron soaked through the palatoglossus into my lingual nerves, my trigeminal nerve, my hypoglossal nerve, the glossopharyngeal, from the lingual to the vagus, tickling my throat, both warming and cooling at once.
+I elbowed the nurses aside and rubbed topical anaesthetic across her back with my hand, whispering susurrations.
+As I bent toward the floor to pull the wide-gauge needle from my kit, I licked the Lidocaine cream from my fingers, quietly shivering as the beautiful cocktail of sodium, nitrogen, barium and boron soaked through the palatoglossus into my lingual nerves, my trigeminal nerve, my hypoglossal nerve, the glossopharyngeal, from the lingual to the vagus, tickling my throat, warming and cooling all at once.

-I stood.
 The sleepy grin I gave the team was drunken, cheeky, slutty.
-I licked my tingling lips, told the frightened-looking nurses to steady the patient and directed the gracefully curved tip of a Tuohy needle expertly into the curious meat hiding inside the patient’s lower thoracic nerve.
+I licked my tingling lips, told the frightened-looking nurses to steady the patient and directed the gracefully curved tip of a Tuohy needle expertly into the patient’s lower thoracic nerve.

 Patient Priyanka gasped and squeezed the sides of her cot.
 Quickly I pushed towards her corda equina, set up the rigging.
 I’d practised on Mya.
 We’d made love with tubes sticking out her back, crunching as we writhed and wriggled and shuddered.
-I just managed to push in the loss-of-resistance syringe and feed the milk of the poppy inside her dura mater before I let go of the rigging, dribbled some instructions to the nurses to plug the patient’s release button in so Patient Priyanka could squirt heaven inside herself, walked crisply out to the corridor, leaving the yabbering clamour behind me before I rounded the nearest corner, tugged on three, then four, finally five cupboard doors before I found one as inviting as a hotel, walls two metres apart, with a paint-spattered aluminium basin to sit on so I could tear off my sock, jam a needle between my big and little toe, tickle the medial calcaneal nerve with a little drink of bliss then plunge the needle’s depressor down so hard I blasted all the way up to my sciatic nerve.
-It felt so good that semen squirted suddenly into my boxer shorts and I chuckled twice then rolled hard onto a pile of buckets.
+I just managed to push in the loss-of-resistance syringe and feed the milk of the poppy inside the patient’s dura mater before I let go of the rigging, dribbled some instructions to the nurses to plug the patient’s release button in so Patient Priyanka could squirt heaven inside herself, walked crisply out to the corridor, leaving a commotion behind me as I rounded the nearest corner, tugged on three, then four, finally five cupboard doors before I found one as inviting as a hotel, walls two metres apart, with a paint-spattered aluminium basin to sit on so I could tear off my sock, jam a needle between my toes, tickle the medial calcaneal nerve with a little drink of bliss then plunge the needle’s depressor down so hard I blasted all the way up to my sciatic nerve.
+I rolled hard onto a pile of buckets.

-Mya got sacked after she fell asleep on a flight of stairs and tumbled down and cracked her femur and they gave her a blood test before she woke up and the nurses looked at her results and ran and got Dr Jodhi.
-When she woke, Dr Jodhi was scribbling on his prescription pad but he was angling it protectively away from her.
+Mya cracked her femur falling down some stairs and they gave her a blood test and the nurses looked at her results and ran and got Dr Jodhi.
+When she woke, she was a nobody, just another victim trapped in a plaster cast in traction.
+She’d be outcast soon.
+Dr Jodhi was scribbling on his prescription pad but he was angling it protectively away from her.
 He even shunted his chair back a foot from her bed.
-He wrote her a script for morphine and she looked at the pathetic quantity he was signing off and laughed.
+He wrote her a script for morphine and she glared at the pathetic quantity he was signing off.
 ‘Don’t you have anything stronger?’

-Dr Jodhi later told me if she didn’t have a plaster, she would’ve lunged at him like a vampire.
-I agreed it was a shame, what had happened to her, Dr Jodhi.
-If I could just get my hands on the bastard that got her hooked…
+Dr Jodhi later told me if she didn’t have the cast on her leg, she would’ve lunged at him like a vampire.
+I agreed it was a shame, what had happened to her.

-I tried to hang out with the boys but everyone was dispersing to Britain or Canada or the South Island.
+I tried to hang out with the boys but everyone was dispersing to Vietnam or Canada or the South Island.
 I was losing my family.
 They were off being paramedics or rural doctors or lecturers.
 Some of them had even admitted being a doctor was too stressful.
-They’d gone and quit and now the worst drug they did was cheeseburgers.
+They’d gone and quit and now the worst drug they did was cholesterol.

 At home Mya shot up and watched TV all day.
-She saw this thing on Discovery channel in which a tiger was sedated with 100 mils of Fentanyl.
+She saw this thing on Discovery in which a tiger was sedated with 100 mils of Fentanyl.
 She took up the challenge.
+We still had some Fenties in the vegetable drawer in the fridge.
 She dosed as much as a tiger, then as much as a dolphin, then as much as an Indian elephant.

 ‘Smash it,’ she said one day, just as I was about to go to work.
 ‘Crack it open.’
-She pointed her scratching knife at me.
+She pointed at me the knife she used to scratch inside her cast.
 ‘IMMEDIATELY.’

-There was nothing around the house to crack through the plaster cast on Mya’s leg so I went out and bought a spade with a good sharp edge.
+There was nothing around the house to crack through the plaster cast on Mya’s leg so I went to the basement of our building and borrowed a spade with a good sharp edge.
 I did a few practice whacks on the arm of the couch, then the coffee table.

 ‘I don’t think I should do this,’ I told her.